rajendra627/k8s-bootcamp/todo-app/manual-k8-deploy/README.md

 kubectl create secret generic todoapp-secrets --from-file=secrets --namespace=$todoapp_namespace
 ```

-The next line will create the configmap form the yaml file, you can check the yaml file to get an idea of the configuration environment variables passed to the application (such as log level and monggDB url)
+The next line will create the configmap form the yaml file, you can check the yaml file to get an idea of the configuration environment variables passed to the application (such as log level and mongoDB url)

 ```bash
 kubectl create --namespace=$todoapp_namespace -f todo-config.yaml